or see below to see best scope for 30-06

 The best rifle scope for your 30-06 is shared by two rifle scopes - Nikon's Prostaff 3-9x40 and Leupold's VX-2 2-7x32.
 Each of the scopes have their pros and cons, however each one are quality rifle scopes and definitely worth the money.

-If you want to buy one of the most popular 3006 rifle scopes from Amazon, buy the Nikon Prostaff optic.
+If you want to buy one of the most popular and best 3006 scopes, buy the Nikon Prostaff optic.
 They sell a lot and for good reason.